 DIY Full-Size Loft Bed for Adults (with Plans to Build Your Own)

-This amazing full-size loft bed was built by Brad for his and his wife's condo in downtown Austin, Texas.
+This amazing full-size loft bed was built by Brad for his condo in downtown Austin, Texas, where he lives with his wife.
 The loft bed frame is built entirely using pipe and Kee Klamp fittings.
 The unique design has enough room under the bed for a full desk and added storage.
 It's perfect for the couple's industrial-style bedroom and is a great loft bed option for adults.

 In this post, we'll take a closer look at Brad's project and the fittings you'll need to build one just like it.